1 – Why start with solids?

 10 – Eating as a family

-Babies should never eat alone for two reasons: firstly, because of the risk of choking and secondly, because of the importance of watching adults eating.
+Babies should never eat alone for two reasons: firstly, because of the risk of choking, and secondly, because of the importance of watching adults eat.
 Babies learn to eat by watching others.

 Eating should be a pleasant, relaxed family experience, with smiles and laughter to avoid mealtimes becoming a power struggle.